 Taking opera into the wild

-Taking place in a bespoke canopied auditorium in Holland Park over three months, the Opera Holland Park festival puts on critically acclaimed opera performances in a beautiful, leafy setting.
-Talented performers put on classic works by the likes of Giuseppe Verdi, Giacomo Puccini and Engelbert Humperdinck in the warm summer air.
+Taking place in a bespoke canopied auditorium in Holland Park over two months, the Opera Holland Park festival puts on critically acclaimed opera performances in a beautiful, leafy setting.
+Talented performers put on classic works by the likes of Giuseppe Verdi, Giacomo Puccini, and Engelbert Humperdinck in the warm summer air.
 Opera Holland Park also acts as a charity and a talent incubator throughout the year.

 - Price: varies